xdy/twodsix-foundryvtt/README.md

 Template fields:
-	UCF - just text, is the sole source of truth about the character, parsed from when tab is switched to 'character sheet' Current - contains a modified copy of the temporary state of the character.
-Exists as long as the token does.
+	UCF - just text, is the sole source of truth about the character, parsed from when tab is switched to 'character sheet' Notes - An array of strings, used for whatever the player wants

-	Notes - just text, filled in by the player
-	Gear - just text, filled in by the player (maybe, eventually, something calc sheet like.
-Not for now.)
-	Events - just text, filled in by the player.
+Actor tokens have:
+	Current - a copy of the UCF, adjusted for current situation.
+Removed with token.

 The sheet has two tabs:
 	UCF - textfield, from the template